algoan/nestjs-bridge-connector/README.md

 **This Bridge connector is deprecated and will no longer be maintained.**

-This connector uses Bridge API v2, while Bridge has migrated to API v3 with significant changes and improvements.
+*This connector uses Bridge API v2, while Bridge has migrated to API v3 with significant changes.*
 [View Bridge's migration guide →](https://docs.bridgeapi.io/docs/migration-guide-from-2021-to-2025-version)

 We recommend migrating to one of the following modern alternatives based on your needs: